 - High-end product focused exclusively for nascent VIP market.

 - Luxury-suites and spa facilities.

-The Pride group started with Hotel Neo Majestic in 2007.
-The casinos operated by Pride Group have lower entry fees and cater more to mass customers.
-The group operates two off-shore casinos – Casino Pride and Casino Pride 2.
-The group also operates two small land-based casinos – Casino Palms and Casino Paradise.
+It started with Hotel Neo Majestic in 2007.
+Casinos operated by Pride Group have lower entry fees and cater more to mass customers.
+It has two off-shore casinos – Casino Pride and Casino Pride 2.
+Group also operates two small land-based casinos – Casino Palms and Casino Paradise.

 Goa: the go-to-destination for gambling